conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 Some tasks do not involve the solver at all.
 Let's enumerate them:

+* Explicit package installs: no index or prefix state needed.
+* Cloning an environment: the index might be needed if the cache has been cleared.
+* History rollback: currently broken.
+* Forced removal: prefix state needed.
+This happens in the `Solver` class.
+* Skip solve if already satisfied: prefix state needed.
+This happens in the `Solver` class.

 ### Explicit package installs

 These commands do not need a solver because the requested packages are expressed with a direct